-In addition, there is a selection of Option subjects, each of which is taken to GCSE (or in the case of Music, BTEC).
+In addition, there is a selection of Option subjects, each of which is taken to GCSE.
 Students get to choose three of these Option subjects.
 In choosing a combination of Options, certain advice might be borne in mind.
 It is, educationally speaking, desirable to study a humanity, as well as - where there is an aptitude - a more practical or artistic subject.
 However it is possible that a student may have a particular leaning.
 The Option block system thus permits the choice of subjects towards particular inclinations, for example choosing a combination of more traditionally academic subjects or a selection of more artistic subjects.
 For the all-rounder, choosing three options can be an agonising matter, and discussions with subject teachers will be important.
 Each year a number of students find it difficult to give up subjects they have enjoyed in Key Stage Three, however the narrowing of the curriculum at Key Stage Four is essential in preparing students for success.
 We believe our curriculum provides students with the opportunity to study a range of core subjects and skills, as well as the ability to choose a more academic Options path, or a more creative one, or indeed a combination of both.
+Students should also consider potential A-level or further study choices they wish to pursue at Key Stage Five when making their choices.